Risk Assessment Policy

 Scope

-This IT policy, and all policies referenced herein, shall apply to all members of the University community including faculty, students, administrative officials, staff, alumni, authorized guests, delegates, and independent contractors (the “User(s)” or “you”) who use, access, or otherwise employ, locally or remotely, the University’s IT Resources, whether individually controlled, shared, stand-alone, or networked.
+This IT security policy, and all policies referenced herein, shall apply to all members of the University community, including faculty, students, administrative officials, staff, alumni, authorized guests, delegates, and independent contractors (the “User(s)” or “you”) who use, access, or otherwise employ, locally or remotely, the University’s IT Resources, whether individually controlled, shared, stand-alone, or networked.

 Policy Statement

-- The University uses formal Information Security Risk Management (ISRM) programs that identify risks and implement plans to address and manage them.
+• The University uses formal Information Security Risk Management (ISRM) programs that identify risks and implement plans to address and manage them.

-- The Senior Director, IT Security Operations and Assurance is responsible for managing the Information Security Risk Management program and coordinating the development and maintenance of program policies, procedures, standards, and reports.
+• The Senior Director of IT Security and Assurance manages the ISRM program and coordinates the development and maintenance of program policies, procedures, standards, and reports.

-- The ISRM program is based on risk assessment and developed in consideration of University priorities, staffing, and budget.
+• The ISRM program is based on risk assessment and developed in consideration of University priorities, staffing, and budget.

-- Risk assessments must identify, quantify, and prioritize risk acceptance and objectives relevant to the University.
-The results are to guide and determine the appropriate management action and priorities for managing information security risks and for implementing controls to protect against these risks.
+• Risk Assessments must identify, quantify, and prioritize risk acceptance and objectives relevant to the University.
+The results are to guide and determine the appropriate management action and priorities for managing information security risks and for implementing Controls to protect against these risks.

 Definitions